Why is RSI collecting tax on pledges?

 What type of taxes are being imposed?

-Most common types of tax are sales tax within the US, Value-Added Tax (VAT) for EU, UK, and Norway residents.
+Most common types of tax are sales tax within the US, Value-Added Tax (VAT) for EU, UK, Norway, South Africa, Russia, New Zealand, Switzerland, South Korea, and Japan.
 As well as Goods and Services Tax (GST) for citizens of Australia.

 I am a resident of the UK (United Kingdom), do I pay VAT?

 Yes, VAT is paid through the UK VAT Mini One Stop Shop (MOSS) system and hence it is handled through the pledge transaction process.
 If you have questions about VAT, you may be able to find the answer to it within the following documentation:

 I am a resident of the EU (European Union), do I pay VAT?

 Yes, VAT is paid through the MOSS system for EU residents as well and hence it is handled through the pledge transaction process.
 If you have questions about VAT, you may be able to find the answer to it within the following documentation:

 I am a resident of Australia, do I pay GST?